 - Photographs of the plant and the problem it is causing

-If you questions about Lake Austin or Lady Bird Lake, contact the City of Austin Watershed Protection Department.
+If you have questions about treating native or nuisance vegetation on Lake Austin or Lady Bird Lake, contact the City of Austin Watershed Protection Department.

 Help minimize growth and spread of invasive plants